build-boxes/webnode/tf-proxmox-winServer2025/README.md

 PS C:\Users\Administrator> ipconfig /release
 ```

-1. Install Cloudbase-init as a Service, auto restart
+1. Install Cloudbase-init as a Service, in the end select Sysprep and Shutdown option.
     - If Errors due to Packages, then remove that package and retry.
     ```
     PS C:\Users\Administrator> Remove-AppxPackage -Package Microsoft.WidgetsPlatformRuntime_1.6.1.0_x64__8wekyb3d8bbwe -allusers